Dr Fiona Gelder

 Dr Gelder sees patients Wednesday afternoon, Thursday all day and Friday all day.

 I was brought up in Oxford and left to go to medical school at University College London, where I qualified in 1986.
 After completing my GP training scheme at St Thomas’s Hospital , I joined the department of General Practice as Lecturer in 1990 and split my time between patient care , undergraduate teaching and research.
 I gained a Master’s degree in General Practice in 1992 which really shaped how I work as a doctor.
 After starting a family, I moved to the Hurley Clinic in London to work more part time, and to concentrate on patient care- working there for a further 17 years before we moved back to Oxford.
 I was delighted to join Bartlemas Surgery as a Partner in 2014 and to be working in vibrant East Oxford.
 I have an interest in women’s health, mental health issues and the care of patients towards the end of their lives.
 I am the practice OXFED lead.
 Outside of work, I enjoy travelling with my husband, children or friends, looking after our dogs, gardening and yoga.
 Our three daughters are now grown up, so family time together is especially precious.

-Dr Gelder sees patients Monday, Tuesday and Wednesday, and is the practice Safeguarding lead, with Clinical responsbility for Care Homes
+Dr Gelder sees patients Wednesday, Thursday and Friday, and is the practice Safeguarding lead, with Clinical responsbility for Care Homes